Support our Nonprofit Magazine!

-Something I learned a long time ago from my parents is when you are choosing your friends, make sure they are “nice, good kids, etc etc”.
+Something I learned a long time ago from my parents is when you are choosing your friends, make sure they are “nice, good kids”.

-It is funny when you grow up and go through some more difficult times, you start to see the importance of having solid friendships.
-For me one of my biggest problems is I have difficulty trusting people; I have a terrible fear of trusting people, let alone actually loving someone.
+As you grow up and go through more difficult times, you start to see the importance of having solid friendships.

 When I was at my lowest point I was hoping that at every turn someone I trusted would simply ask me how I was doing.

 But they didn’t.
 And I began to worry that when someone eventually did ask me how I was, I was going to ‘crack’ and let out everything – completely overloading them.
-Because of this fear, I slowly and surely stopped telling anyone what was going on or how I was feeling.
+Because of this fear, I slowly and surely stopped telling anyone what was happening or how I felt.

-Sadly, it was not until after my toughest months I realized what it means to not only be a good friend, but to also have solid, good friends.
+Sadly, it was not until after my toughest months I realized what it means to not only be a good friend but to also have good friends.

-A solid friend is someone who, through thick and thin, is there for you and will honestly drop what they are doing and run.
+A solid friend is someone who, through thick and thin, is there for you.

-The most important message I want to get across is to be true to yourself AND your friends at all times.
+The most important message I want to get across is to be true to yourself and your friends.

 Do not pretend to be someone you’re not.
 Be the friend that you want your friends to be to you.
 If you want someone to be a solid friend for you, you sure as hell need to be solid for them first.